CSCfi/csc-user-guide/docs/data/Allas/accessing_allas.md

 Authentication information is stored in the shell variables *OS_AUTH_TOKEN* and *OS_STORAGE_URL* and is valid for up to eight hours.
 However, you can refresh the authentication at any time my running _allas-conf_ again.
 The environment variables are available only for that login session, so if you start another shell session, you need to authenticate again in there to access Allas.

-You can start using Allas with one of the following options.
+You can start using Allas with the tools listed above.

 ## Accessing Allas with Windows or Mac